 The specific requirements concerning the timing, extent, and methods of identifying and verifying customers and Beneficial Owners depend in part on the type of customer (whether a natural or legal person) and on the level of risk involved (also see Sections 6.4, Enhanced Due Diligence (EDD) Measures, and 6.5, Simplified Due Diligence (SDD) Measures).
+Thus, the type and nature of the customer (including Beneficial Owners, beneficiaries,2 and controlling persons) should be considered as risk factors in determining the type of customer due diligence that should be applied, whether routine CDD, EDD or SDD.
 However, the core components of a customer's identification generally remain the same in all cases.
 They are: